Skip to Content

 If their brain over-responds to sensory input, they’ll display sensory avoidance behaviors.
 This is because they will experience this sensory input very intensely and it’s often uncomfortable, leading to overload.

 Children can have a combination of sensory seeking and sensory avoiding difficulties.
-It can vary depending on the sensory system, or the type of sensory input received.
+These difficulties can vary depending on the sensory system or the type of sensory input received.
 For example, a child could be a sensory seeker for soft touch but avoid firm touch.

 The Sensory Checklist